VetTix is an organization that shows appreciation to our Veterans, active duty military, and, First Responders by providing free event tickets.

 However you participate, VetTix is a great way to show appreciation to our military families.

-If you or someone you know could qualify to signup for VetTix, could you share Nolan’s info so he can get a 15-coin bonus?
-He doesn’t know that we’re asking you to do this.
-But we thought it could be a kind of belated wedding present for them (they were recently married).
-Then he could take our daughter Becky to some of the cool events where VetTix has provided tickets.
+If you or someone you know could qualify to signup for VetTix, could you share Nolan or Collin’s info so they can get a 15-coin bonus?
+They don’t know that we’re asking you to do this.
+But we thought it could be a little thank-you gift for their service.
+And both of our daughters could get to go along and enjoy some cool events.

 For more great ideas for saving money on entertainment and recreation with your family, click here!